 In other words, nerve cells can become damaged or killed by excessive stimulation of glutamate, which sets the stage for a variety of issues like multiple sclerosis, Alzheimer’s disease, amyotrophic lateral sclerosis (ALS), and Parkinson’s disease.
 Although the mechanisms are unclear, ketones have been found to decrease glutamatergic tone and increase GABAergic tone, which helps prevent brain cell damage and improve function.

-Ketones trigger the expression BDNF.
+Ketones trigger the expression of BDNF.
 BDNF or Brain-derived neurotrophic factor is a protein that acts on specific neurons throughout the nervous system.
 It helps to support the survival of existing neurons while encouraging the growth and differentiation of new neurons and neuronal connections.

 Ketones have been found to trigger the expression of BDNF in ways that can improve the function of the hippocampus, cortex, and basal forebrain—areas of the brain, which are vital in learning, memory, and higher thinking.

-Improving your brain capacities.
+Improving your brain capacities with a keto diet

 Whether you want to boost brain function, prevent neurodegenerative disease, or reduce the severity of a brain-related issue, the ketogenic diet one of the best ways to do it.
 By using the ketogenic diet to enter ketosis, you provide your body and brain with a more efficient fuel source that decreases inflammation and neuronal damage, improves brain cell growth and function, and regulates your brain’s neurotransmitters.